AdobeDocs/workfront.en/help/workfront-fusion/tutorials/sync-airtable-google-contacts.md

 ## Third: Configure the scenario

-After the account has been linked to `Workfront Fusion`, you can continue setting up your scenario.
+After the account has been linked to Workfront Fusion, you can continue setting up your scenario.

 1. Select a table that will store your contacts.
 1. In the fields that display, click an option to fill them.